andrii-hantkovskyi/E-Commerce/README.md

 9. Run server with `manage.py runserver`
 10. Enjoy :)

 P.S.
-I'm not good designer. so design may be bad for you.
+I'm not good designer. so design may be bad for you

 ---